Education and Outreach

 Citizen Science with Correo Real

-MBF is among other organizations supporting a citizen science project run by Correo Real in Northern Mexico along the migratory route and overwintering sites of the monarch butterfly.
-This project includes strengthening an ongoing program titled “My Municipality with the Monarch (Mayor´s Monarch Pledge).
+MMBF and other organizations are supporting an education and citizen science program in Northern Mexico along the migratory route and overwintering sites of the monarch butterfly.
+Under PROFAUNA, A.C’s watch and coordinated by Correo Real this project includes strengthening an ongoing program titled “My Municipality with the Monarch (Mayor´s Monarch Pledge).
 Started in 2017, this initiative involves adding municipalities where monarchs rest, feed and fly during the fall migration, to participate in creating pollinator gardens and other activities.
 The project includes carrying out pollinator garden workshops, increasing outreach efforts through websites and social media, among others.
 Read all about this initiative in Correo Real’s latest Spring 2018 newsletter (in English).

 Monarch Symposium in Morelia